 Hacienda

-(Spanish f.) a country estate, a plantation
+(English, German f. from Spanish f.) country estate, plantation

 Hackbräde